![]() Bruce Roberts-Goodson See about Bruce CONTACT BRUCE BY |

 local cutting shop may need 'cutting and marking lengths' as this governs the

-cutting machine times for cutting a particular kit, Bruce Roberts can supply
+cutting machine times for cutting a particular STEEL OR ALUMINUM PLANS & CUTTING FILES, Bruce Roberts can supply

 this information.